 - Environmental fee per person is 50 pesos.

 - Morning Trek to Mt.
-Kopapey – 500 pesos for 5 pax.
+Kupapey/Mt.
+Fato – 500 pesos for 5 pax.
 100 pesos is collected from each additional person.
 On the other hand, morning trek to Mt.
-Kopapey and to the rice terraces is 600 pesos for 5 pax.
+Kopapey and to the Maligcong Rice Terraces is 600 pesos for 5 pax.
 100 pesos is also collected for every additional person.

 - Trekking to Mt.
 Parutan – 300 pesos for 5 pax.
 75 pesos is collected per additional person.

 - Trek to barangay Mainit from Maligcong (One-way).
-Fee is 800 pesos for a group of five persons.
-On the other hand, a two way trek to Mainit from Maligcong is 1,200 pesos for 5 pax.
+The fee is 800 pesos for a group of five persons.
+On the other hand, a two-way trek to Mainit from Maligcong is 1,200 pesos for 5 pax.